saucelabs/real-device-api/LOCAL_APPIUM.md

 # Local Appium over OpenAPI

 ## Introduction
 Although we encourage using [our hosted Appium solution](https://docs.saucelabs.com/mobile-apps/automated-testing/appium/), for some usecases it can be beneficial to run Appium locally.
-This guide aims to provide you with a quick start to run appium for Android and IOS devices.
+This guide is a sample on how to connect a local appium-server to our remote Android and iOS devices.

 ## Technical specification